superbrothers/kubernetes-docs/docs/admin/kube-apiserver.md

       --audit-log-batch-throttle-qps float32                    Maximum average number of batches per second.
 Only used in batch mode.
       --audit-log-compress                                      If set, the rotated log files will be compressed using gzip.
       --audit-log-format string                                 Format of saved audits. "legacy" indicates 1-line text format for each event. "json" indicates structured json format.
 Known formats are legacy,json. (default "json")
       --audit-log-maxage int                                    The maximum number of days to retain old audit log files based on the timestamp encoded in their filename.
+Setting a value of 0 means old audit log files are not removed based on age. (default 366)
       --audit-log-maxbackup int                                 The maximum number of old audit log files to retain.
-Setting a value of 0 will mean there's no restriction on the number of files.
+Setting a value of 0 will mean there's no restriction on the number of files. (default 100)
       --audit-log-maxsize int                                   The maximum size in megabytes of the audit log file before it gets rotated.
+Setting to 0 disables rotation (not recommended). (default 100)
       --audit-log-mode string                                   Strategy for sending audit events.
 Blocking indicates sending events should block server responses.
 Batch causes the backend to buffer and write events asynchronously.
 Known modes are batch,blocking,blocking-strict. (default "blocking")
       --audit-log-path string                                   If set, all requests coming to the apiserver will be logged to this file.  '-' means standard out.
       --audit-log-truncate-enabled                              Whether event and batch truncating is enabled.